 The three best indicators of a pregnancy are:

-Prior to missing your period there are no reliable enough signs of pregnancy on your BBT curve.
 The best (and some say only) way to diagnose a pregnancy from the BBT curve is to have no period (amenorrhea) 15+ days after ovulation.
 Anything else is just speculation.